 Backlog: Icebox, Backlog

-Started: In Progress, In Review
+Started: In Progress, In Review, Ready to Merge

-Canceled: Invalid, Canceled, Duplicate
+Canceled: Canceled, Could not reproduce, Won't Fix, Duplicate

 The keyboard shortcut S will update the status of the selected issue or issues.
 The first nine workflow statuses have unique keyboard shortcuts that let you update issues to the specific status by using Cmd/Ctrl Shift Alt1-9.